denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 ![Add a question to the form](/img/add-question.png)

 This launches the **Question Editor** panel.
+Read more about what constitutes a question definition in [Question](/platform/core-concepts#question) guide.

-Fill in the following information:
+Fill the Question Editor fields with the following information:

 ![Configure question options](/img/configure-question-options.png)